Big to small. Start ups to grown ups. For-profit to non-profit. Equity-backed to piggy-bank backed.

 in this case, appropriate value was communicated by the billboard, but the client was not ready to create value and build a relationship from interest the billboard created.

-our client learned that you can hire an advertising company to place a billboard. or, they could hire no-name marketing who would help them create systems to properly react to interest created by the billboard: tracking of interest; systems to respond to interest; and ways to maintain the customer relationship going forward.
+our client learned that you can hire an advertising company to place a billboard. or, they could hire no-name marketing who would help them create systems to properly react to interest the billboard created — tracking of interest, systems to respond, and ways to maintain the customer relationship. that’s business development strategy in practice.

 Marketing is dumb unless the preparation and execution of marketing is smart.